Children and youth are a welcome and integral part of our worshipping and community life.

 A program unique to CMUC Burrard St. Story Guild had its inaugural launch in the spring of 2018 with its storytelling of the prophet Jonah.
 Story Guild uses theatre arts to invite children (ages 3-12) into the stories of the Hebrew and Christian traditions.
 Participants are given lots of options as regards the extent of their involvement on the stage (depending on confidence and skill levels), yet regardless of experience or training (none required) all the participants work together to build a storytelling event that touches the hearts of young and old alike.

 Rehearsals for the Story Guild productions take place on Sunday mornings from 10:45-11:30.

-Registration for the upcoming season taking place at the Fall Kick-Off on Sunday, September 16, 2018.
+Registration for the upcoming season will take place at the beginning of January.

 AFTER SERVICE IN THE GREAT HALL